barumau/pandunia/english/bax_kanun.md

 1. Conjunctions: i, u
 2. Connectors: da, du
-3. Coverbs (prepositions): na, ko, ze, bi
+3. Prepositions: na, be, to, ze
 4. Verbs
 5. Nouns and pronouns
 6. Tense, aspect and mood particles